SkygearIO/skygear-doc/content/js/users.md

 ### Other user lookup

-Skygear provide a user discovery method by email
+Skygear provide a user discovery method by email.
+Everyone has access to this method without even having to be logged in.

 ``` javascript
 // it takes an array of email and callback with an array of users